richmahn/en_tn/tit/01/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### How things ought to be #####
-There are several words in this chapter (should, may, must, is necessary) which indicate that there is some kind of requirement or obligation.
+There are several words in this chapter (should, may, must) that indicate that there is some kind of requirement or obligation.
 These verbs have different levels of force attached to them.
 The subtle differences may be difficult to translate.
 The UDB has chosen to translate these verbs more generically.

 ## Links: ##